10 useful sites to help you design an amazing blog

-But luckily the web is full of amazing resources and more to help you while you are designing your blog on your own.
-The best part is; All of these are free!!
+Luckily, the web is full of amazing resources to help you while you are designing your blog on your own.
+The best part is; All of these resources are 100% free!!

 Make sure to check out their resource page for even more amazing insights.